The Future of Management: Trends to Watch

 Why It Matters:

-- Enhanced Efficiency: Automation reduces time spent on repetitive tasks, allowing managers to focus on strategic initiatives.
+- Enhanced Efficiency: Automation reduces the time spent on repetitive tasks, allowing managers to focus on strategic initiatives.

 How to Adapt: